wokuno/paco-github-runner/README.md

 # Paco GitHub Runner

 A complete solution for setting up and managing GitHub self-hosted runners as systemd services.
-This project creates a pool of 4 runners named "paco" that can be used for GitHub Actions workflows.
+This project creates a configurable pool of runners named "paco" (1-10 runners) that can be used for GitHub Actions workflows.

 ## Features

 - **Automated Setup**: Complete installation and configuration scripts
 - **Systemd Integration**: Runners run as systemd services with automatic restart
-- **Pool Management**: Creates 4 runners in a "paco" pool
+- **Pool Management**: Creates a configurable pool of "paco" runners (1-10 runners)
 - **Security**: Runs with dedicated user and proper permissions
 - **Monitoring**: Built-in logging and status monitoring
 - **Easy Management**: Scripts for start, stop, status, and log viewing